-Development that results in the loss of the following key community buildings (set out below) and ancillary land that serve the local community will only be permitted where:
+Development that results in the loss of key community buildings and ancillary land that serve the local community as listed above will only be permitted where:

-- a. an assessment has been undertaken which shows the facility is surplus to requirements and there is clear evidence that the community has no need for that type of facility, or - b. it can be demonstrated that alternative facilities of equal or better quality can be provided in an equally accessible location; or - c. the development is for an alternative community facility (including affordable housing), the need for which clearly outweighs the loss.
+- a. an assessment has been undertaken which shows the facility is surplus to requirements and there is clear evidence that the community has no need for that type of facility; - b. it can be demonstrated that alternative facilities of equal or better quality can be provided in an equally accessible location; - c. the development is for an alternative community facility (including affordable housing), the need for which clearly outweighs the loss